lavanyagundapaneni/Synthetic-data/README.md

 ```

 ## 3.Prompt Template:
+This template provides a structure for the synthetic academic pathway entries, ensuring each entry is unique and well-defined.

 ```prompt_template = """Generate a synthetic academic pathway entry.
 Ensure each entry is unique:
 Current Grade: (choose different grades from 9th,10th,11th) Future Course: (choose various courses and universities)